Lotterywest: Beneficiaries

 After some of the money wagered on Lotterywest's games is returned to players as prize money, and operating costs and retailer commission are covered, the balance of the money is returned to the Western Australian community.

-The state's hospitals and health services, the Department of Sport and Recreation and the Department of Culture and the Arts, and specifically the Perth Festival, are beneficiaries of Lotterywest funding as prescribed in the Lotteries Commission Act 1990.
+The state's hospitals and health services, the Department of Sport & Recreation and the Department of Culture & the Arts, and specifically the Perth Festival, are beneficiaries of Lotterywest funding as prescribed in the Lotteries Commission Act 1990.
 As well as these beneficiaries, Lotterywest makes grants directly available to not-for-profit community groups and local government authorities for charitable and benevolent purposes.
-Lotterywest directly supports the Perth Festival, with the associated with the festival known as Lotterywest Films, as well as local screen funding body ScreenWest.
+Lotterywest directly supports the Perth Festival, with the associated with the festival known as Lotterywest Films, as well as local screen funding body Screenwest.

 Lotterywest provides funding following a formula prescribed in the Lotteries Commission Act 1990.
 Of profits made (as of 2013), it specifies that 40% of should go to the Department of Health, 5% to the Sports Lottery Account and another 5% to the Arts Lottery Account.
-The Ministers responsible for each portfolio distributes the funds to various organisations.
+The ministers responsible for each portfolio distributes the funds to various organisations.
 A further 12.5% is allocated to direct distribution by Lotterywest to eligible charitable and community organisations and local government authorities for charitable or benevolent purposes.
-An additional amount up to 5% is specified in the Act for the Perth Festival, awarded to the University of Western Australia, which runs the Festival, and for the support of the Western Australian film industry, which is given to ScreenWest.
+An additional amount up to 5% is specified in the act for the Perth Festival, awarded to the University of Western Australia, which runs the Festival, and for the support of the Western Australian film industry, which is given to Screenwest.